 In April 2009, Raju and nine others involved in the fraud were sentenced to jail by the honorable court.
 Consequently, Mahindra Group acquired SCSL and it was renamed as Mahindra Satyam.
 It subsequently merged within Tech Mahindra in 2013.

 Apart from the above-mentioned scams, here are a few other famous corporate scandals which also deserve to be mentioned in this post.

 1) Saradha Scam

 Sudipta Sen, the Chairman of the Chit-fund company called Saradha Group, operated a plethora of investment schemes.
 The schemes were called the Ponzi schemes and did not use any proper investment model.
 This scheme is alleged to have cheated over a million investors.

 The Saradha Group collected huge funds from the innocent investors in West Bengal, Assam, Jharkhand, and Odisha.
 The money collected was used to be invested in real estates, media industry, Bengali film production houses and many more.
 The Saradha scam came to the fore in April 2013 when Sudipta Sen fled leaving behind an 18-page letter.

 Although the Saradha scam didn’t have any direct impact on the Indian stock market, it had an indirect impact on the stock exchange.
 The Foreign Institutional Investors (FII) took a step back seeing such unregulated Ponzi schemes being floated in the market.

 2) NSEL Scam

-National Spot Exchange Ltd (NSEL) is a company which was promoted by Financial Technologies Indian Ltd and the NAFE.
+National Spot Exchange Ltd (NSEL) is a company that was promoted by Financial Technologies Indian Ltd and the NAFE.
 Two individuals named Jignesh Shah and Shreekant Javalgekar were held guilty for this scam.
 The Funds that were procured from the ignorant investors were siphoned off.
 This is because most of the underlying commodities did not have any existence at all.
 The transactions of commodities were being carried out only on the paper.

 NSEL attracted the attention of the retail investors by offering them fixed returns on paired contracts in commodities.
-Around 300 brokers have been alleged role in the ₹5,500-crore NSEL scam in 2013.
+Around 300 brokers have been alleged roles in the ₹5,500-crore NSEL scam in 2013.